podrezo/journeyman/_posts/2019-12-26-Travel-Checklist.md

 ---
 layout: post
 title: "What to pack: A travel checklist"
-excerpt: "Every time I leave for a trip, I find myself running in cirlces wondering what I forgot.
-To this end, I've been maintaing a travel checklist of items that are musts and figured I'd share what's in my suitcase when I travel."
+excerpt: "Every time I leave for a trip, I find myself running in circles wondering what I forgot.
+To this end, I've been maintaining a travel checklist of items that are musts and figured I'd share what's in my suitcase when I travel."
 cover: "suitcases.jpg"
 ---

-Every time I leave for a trip, I find myself running in cirlces wondering what I forgot.
-To this end, I've been maintaing a travel checklist of items that are musts and figured I'd share what's in my suitcase when I travel.
+Every time I leave for a trip, I find myself running in circles wondering what I forgot.
+To this end, I've been maintaining a travel checklist of items that are musts and figured I'd share what's in my suitcase when I travel.
 Let's get started!

 # General